Jays-T/everyday-gourmet-development/README.md

 ## Acknowledgements

-## Thank you SO SO MUCH to my mentor **@rheyannmagcalas_mentor** for all the help and great tips she gave me while I was developing and then working on this project and for helping me to finally solve the issue with my API GET script...
-I agonized for 5 days unable to get it to work and in the end it was such a simple fix and I was overcomplicating my code.
+* Thank you SO SO MUCH to my mentor **@rheyannmagcalas_mentor** for all the help and great tips she gave me while I was developing this project.
-## Thank you to h4xnoodle for your advice and consistently reminding me not to overcomplicate things.
+* Thank you to h4xnoodle for your advice and consistently reminding me not to overcomplicate things.

 # FAIR-USE COPYRIGHT DISCLAIMER